Brian Masters

 Brian Masters (born 25 May 1939) is a British writer, best known for his biographies of serial killers.
 He has also written books on French literature, the British aristocracy, and theatre, and has worked as a translator.

 Early life

-Masters "grew up in a prefab on the Old Kent Road", Southwark, south London, to a "hunchback" mother with a weak chest, and an illegitimate "no hoper" father.
+Brian J Masters was born on 25 May 1939 in London to Mabel Masters (1916–1989) and Geoffrey Masters (1915–1982), a progress chaser in the aeronautical industry.
+Masters grew up in a prefabricated home on the Old Kent Road and was educated at Wilson's Grammar School.

+Masters' mother had Kyphosis and a weak chest and in 1955 the family moved to Wales to improve her health.
+Masters remained in London to complete his A-levels.
 During his adolescence, he asked to interview television personality Gilbert Harding for the school magazine.
 Masters became close to him, and Harding functioned as a mentor with Masters serving as a companion and secretary.
 Masters was apparently quite unfazed when Harding asked to watch him bathe.

-The family moved to Wales with a vain hope of improving his mother's health.
 Masters read French Literature and Philosophy at University College, Cardiff where he gained a first in 1961.
 Briefly a teacher in France (as part of his degree), he worked for a time as a travel guide "organising educational tours for American students".